-The Board performance review for FY21 was conducted by an external consultant involving one-on-one interviews with the Non-Executive Directors and the CEO/MD.
-The results were shared with the Nomination Committee in June 2021 and the Board in August 2021.
-The review identified that the Board and Committees continue to function effectively and work well.
-To further enhance its stewardship of the Group in the year ahead, the Board will continue its focus on proactive Board succession planning and development and will also focus on customer-centricity, health and safety, strategic innovation and culture.
+The Board performance review for FY22 was conducted internally, facilitated by an online Board evaluation tool with input from the ELT.
+The results were shared with the Nomination Committee in June 2022 and the Board in August 2022.
+The review identified that the Board and Board Committees continue to function effectively and work well.
+To further enhance its stewardship of the Group in the year ahead, the Board will continue its focus on proactive Board renewal, succession planning and development and will also focus on stakeholder engagement, health and safety and organisational culture.